LASE Q2 2024 Earnings Call Summary | Stock Taper

 • Gross profit margin fell to 51% from 71% year-over-year.

-• Net loss decreased by 67% to $2.1 million, with loss per share at negative $0.20, a 122% improvement year-over-year.
+• Net loss decreased by 67% to $2.1 million, with a loss per share of $0.20, reflecting a significant increase in share count due to acquisitions from Fonon.

 2. Strategic Updates and Business Highlights:

-• The company is focusing on sales and marketing investments, including a partnership with Echelon 1 to enhance CleanTech systems for the Department of Defense.
+• The company is focusing on sales and marketing investments, including a new partnership with Echelon 1 to enhance CleanTech systems for the Department of Defense.

 3. Forward Guidance and Outlook: